 You will design a mixed methods research study proposal on a healthcare-related topic of your choice.
-Final approval of your topic by an instructor is required (by May 27th) before proceeding with development of your full proposal.
+Final approval of your topic by an instructor is required (by May 25th) before proceeding with development of your full proposal.
 There are two assignments associated with the development of this proposal, outlined below.

-1. Outline of Research Proposal (15% - Due June 10, 2021)
+1. Outline of Research Proposal (10%)

-You will prepare a 1-2 page written outline of your mixed methods research proposal (10%) and a 10-15 minute presentation of your outline using PowerPoint (5%) that you will share with the class using the "share screen" feature on Zoom.
+You will prepare a 2-page written outline of your mixed methods research proposal (10%).